 Think of the chronograph as a stopwatch.

 On the other hand, a chronometer is nowhere near a complication.
 It is actually a standard, a compliment to all timepieces.
-In order to be called a chronometer, the watch should have passed a series of test that determines how accurate a timepiece is able to tell time – basically what a watch’s purpose is.
+In order to be called a chronometer, the watch should have passed a series of tests that determines how accurate a timepiece is able to tell time – basically what a watch’s purpose is.
 Normally, these tests run for days.

 These tests are normally done in Switzerland, and to be officially called a chronometer, the watch should be granted a certification by the Control Officiel Suisse des Chronometres, or simply known as COSC.